Skip to main content

 "Overcoming Addiction, Ending Stigma" Resource Guide

-SAMHSA has developed a list of resources about the language of substance use disorder recovery and treatment.
+The Substance Abuse and Mental Health Services Administration has developed a list of resources about the language of substance use disorder recovery and treatment.

 Addiction and Substance Use Disorders: Tips for Communicating without Stigma